MunchLab/ect/doc_source/validation.md

 # Validation System

+We often require our cell complexes to satisfy geometric constraints.
 The validation system provides modular, extensible validation for embedded cell complexes to ensure they represent proper embeddings in Euclidean space.

 ## Overview